apache/buildstream/doc/source/install_linux_distro.rst

 * bubblewrap >= 0.1.2
 * fuse2
 * PyGObject introspection bindings
-* psutil python library (so you don't have to install GCC and python-devel to build it yourself)

 BuildStream also depends on the host tools for the :mod:`Source <buildstream.source>` plugins.
 Refer to the respective :ref:`source plugin <plugins_sources>` documentation for host tool